 The famous Rock of Gibraltar is a limestone promontory, some 5 km long and 1 km wide.
 The summit ridge, rising to 426m, offers superb if vertiginous views over the westernmost Mediterranean, the Costa del Sol and, especially, the Strait of Gibraltar itself.
 The Moroccan shore is only 20 km away and views often extend to the Rif Mountains beyond.

 The strategic position of Gibraltar is the root of its ornithological fame.
 Migration of soaring birds, i.e. storks and raptors, occurs year-round in some form and numbers can be spectacular in the peak seasons of March-May and August-October, almost invariably during periods of westerly winds.
-The principal species are Honey Buzzards and Black Kites, which both produce daily counts of thousands at peak times.
-Significant but lesser concentrations occur of Egyptian and Griffon Vultures, Short-toed Eagles, Marsh, Hen and Montagu’s Harriers, Sparrowhawks, Common Buzzards, Booted Eagles and Ospreys, among others, as well as White and Black Storks.
+The most abundant are Black Kites and Eurasian Honey-buzzards, which both produce daily counts of thousands at peak times.
+Significant but lesser concentrations occur of Egyptian and Griffon Vultures, Short-toed and Booted Eagles, Marsh and Montagu’s Harriers, Sparrowhawks and Ospreys, as well as White and Black Storks.
+Scarcer migrant raptors include Rüppell’s Vulture, Pallid Harrier, Long-legged Buzzard, Lesser Spotted Eagle, Eleonora’s Falcon and Lanner, all of which occur more or less annually.

-Migration of seabirds is also an all-year phenomenon and features important numbers of Cory's and Balearic Shearwaters; Northern Gannets; Great Skuas; Mediterranean, Little, Black-headed, Lesser Black-backed and Audouin’s Gulls, and Sandwich Terns.
-Many other seabirds occur regularly, including Lesser Crested Terns (October/mid-November).
+Migration of seabirds is also an all-year phenomenon and features important numbers of Cory's, Scopoli’s and Balearic Shearwaters, Northern Gannets, Great Skuas; Mediterranean, Black-headed, and Audouin’s Gulls, and Sandwich Terns.
+Many other seabirds occur regularly, including Lesser Crested Terns (September/mid-November).

 Key places to visit….

-Key places to visit in Gibraltar are the bird observatory and ringing station at Jews' Gate (run by the Gibraltar Ornithological and Natural History Society - see their web-site); the Summit Ridge, Botanic Garden, North Front Cemetery and Europa Point.
-Gibraltar is within day-trip distance of the Eastern bank of the Guadalquivir river (Brazo del Este, Bonanza salt pans, Algaida pine woods); the Serrania de Ronda, the Guadalhorce estuary at Malaga, the cork forests of the Cadiz sierras (Parque Natural de los Alcornocales) and the Costa de la Luz.
+Key places to visit in Gibraltar are the bird observatory and ringing station at Jews' Gate (run by the Gibraltar Ornithological and Natural History Society); the Summit Ridge, Botanic Garden, North Front Cemetery and Europa Point.
+Gibraltar is within day-trip distance of the Eastern bank of the Guadalquivir river (Brazo del Este, Bonanza and Trebujena salt pans, Algaida pine woods); Tarifa and its beach, La Janda, the Serrania de Ronda, the Guadalhorce estuary at Malaga, the cork forests of the Cadiz sierras (Parque Natural de los Alcornocales) and the Costa de la Luz.

 Number of Species